cgraham74/CountTracker/README.md

 # CountTracker
 Allows you to keep track of n number of times.
 You can increment, decrement, save and clear.
-Clicking save, will save the current number and print the number to the Previous entries field.
+Clicking save, will save the current number and print the number to the Previous entries field and resets the counter to 0.
+The clear feature resets the counter and the entries field for a fresh start.
 ###
 Created with JavaScript, HTML, and CSS
 ----